altineller/fximu/HOWTO.md

 Tune these manually, until the program `measure_thresholds` does not produce any output.

-#### ModemManager
+#### Disable Modem Manager

 ModemManager service that is default on ubuntu, probes the newly added serial ports, which keeps it busy for few second.
-To overcome this delay turn off the ModemManager service.
+To overcome this delay turn off or uninstall the ModemManager service.